cds-consensys/auction/README.md

     cd front-end
     npm run start
     ```
 7. visit http://localhost:3000 to interact with the front end.
+To simulate
+   multiple users, install metamask on another browser and login in with
+   different accounts.

 ### Version Notice
 1. Node v9.11.2